evocellnet/ptmdb/README.md

 parallelise some of the processes, use the `-j` option (i.e. `-j4` runs four parallel processes).
 You probably only want to parallelise the downloads of proteomic data (`make -j4 proteomes; make all`).

+### Cleaning up

+There are three `clean` targets in the `Makefile`.
+The first two delete incidental data that is not necessary after the database has been set up: `clean-proteomes` and `clean-xml`.
+The former deletes all of the downloaded proteomic data while the latter deletes XML Biomart queries.
+Running `make clean` is equivalent to `make clean-proteomes clean-xml`.
+Finally, the `clean-tables` target clears data out of the database.
+Needless to say, none of these actions can be undone, so use caution.

 ### ptmdbR